-During talks with executives and business owners alike about their IT issues, some common themes emerge as the 10 most common IT problems facing small business.
+During talks with executives and business owners alike.
+About their IT issues, and common technology problems common themes emerge.

 Information technology or “IT” for most companies is a critical piece of their daily operation.
 With so many functions or operations being done by computers when all is working.
 The business can grow quickly making a great saving through the use of IT.
 If however, things are not going well with your IT.
 Your tools and systems designed to make you more efficient and profitable, become a bit frustrating, expensive and a source of the major roadblock to the operation of your business.

 When new technologies are released, however.
 It’s not uncommon for the new technologies to not play nice with older systems or applications.
 This can result in any number of issues to include double entry of data.
 Information across multiple locations or systems for your information.
 With proper planning, this can be minimized or at least mitigated.